 We designed a mailing intervention aimed at reducing the hassle costs from protesting.
-If households care about their private costs from protesting, our intervention should increase the probability that they file a protest.
+If private costs dissuade homeowners from protesting, our intervention should increase the probability that they file a protest.

-Subjects can be randomly assigned to receive no letter or a letter.
-Figures 3 and 4 show the first and second page of this sample letter, but with the addition of some red boxes highlighting the parts that were randomized.33 The letters were sent on behalf of researchers at The University of Texas at Dallas and included a number of measures aimed at showing that they came from a legitimate source.34 The letters were tailored to the recipients too: the salutation at the top of the first page included the name of each recipient; and their names and addresses were shown at the bottom of the second page (which appeared through the envelope window).35
+Subjects in our sample were randomly assigned to receive no letter or a letter.
+Figures 3 and 4 show the first and second pages of a sample letter, with the addition of red boxes highlighting the parts that were randomized.34 The letters were sent on behalf of researchers at The University of Texas at Dallas and included several measures to show that they came from a legitimate source.35 Letters were tailored to recipients: each salutation at the top of the first page included the recipient's name, and their names and addresses were printed at the bottom of the second page (which appeared through the envelope window).36

 In the first treatment arm, subjects were randomized to receive one of two types of letters: the basic aid letter or the extra aid letter.
-The basic aid letter consisted of a number of useful tips to help the recipient file a protest.
-All of that information is found on the first page of the letter, a sample of which appears in Figure 3.
-A key part of the first page is that it mentions recipients could find instructions on how to file a protest on the project's website.
+The basic aid letter provided useful tips to help the recipient file a protest, all of which were printed on the first page of the letter (see Figure 3 for a sample).
+A key part of the first page is that it included instructions on how to file a protest using the project's website, which we designed to be concise, easy to follow, and as explicit as possible.
+Appendix D shows screenshots of the entire website, including the step-by-step instructions on how to file a protest online or by mail.
+These walkthroughs included hyperlinks to relevant websites and screenshots of a sample protest using information from a fictitious household for added clarity.